PaulHolsters/mldt-experiment-1/README.md

         {
           name: 'content-container',
           type: ComponentType.Container,
-          position: new ResponsiveLayoutOverrideConfigModel(
+          position: new ResponsiveIndividualLayoutConfigModel(
-            new LayoutOverrideConfigModel()),
+            new IndividualLayoutConfigModel()),
           visibility: new ResponsiveSpacingConfigModel(),
           dimensions: new ResponsiveSizeConfigModel(
             new IconStylingConfigModel(